1. Home

 Follow ADK on Facebook, Instagram, and TikTok for responsible recreation tips, outdoor program information, and our weekend conditions report, published every Friday at 8 a.m.

-It’s another beautiful sunny day in the High Peaks Wilderness.
-Here is the conditions report for Saturday, October 4:
+It’s wet in High Peaks Wilderness, with precipitation forecasted throughout the day.
+Here is the conditions report for Friday, October 24:

 1. Navigation: Map, compass, GPS

-2. Sun protection: UV index of 5, moderate risk
+2. Sun protection: UV index of 2, low risk

 3. Insulation: Non-cotton base and mid-layers that can be easily removed and replaced.
-Summits are now regularly dipping below 40°F.
+Summits are now regularly dipping below freezing.

 4. Illumination: At least one dedicated light source and at least one backup light source.
 Consider switching to lithium batteries, which perform better in cold weather.